Guide to the ban on single-use plastic beverage containers (including cups and lids)

 From 1 March 2026 the exemptions will only apply to AS certified compostable beverage containers that are clearly marked in a manner that indicates that they are home compostable, both home compostable and industrially compostable, or industrially compostable.

-Containers of less than 60mL in volume and lids of less than 70mm diameter will not be required to be marked however manufacturers and/or suppliers may be requested to provide evidence of certification if requested by business or the regulator.
+Containers of less than 60mL in volume and lids of less than 70mm diameter will not be required to be marked however manufacturers and/or suppliers must provide evidence of certification if requested by a business or the regulator.

 Single-use plastic cups for hot beverages and their attachments (lids and beverage plugs)